Iran: Soleimani burial postponed after deadly stampede | DW | 07.01.2020

 Read more: Iran: Mega rallies 'drown out' complex realities

 General Soleimani was killed in a US drone strike in Baghdad on Friday.
-In response, Iran pledged "severe revenge."
+In response, Iran pledged "severe revenge" on the US.

 Mourners lined the streets, many wearing black, holding pictures of the slain general.
 Soleimani has been viewed as a "national hero" by many Iranians.
 People traveled from many parts of Iran to the general's hometown to pay their respects.